 The cosecant function has vertical asymptotes at points , where is an integer, corresponding to the values where the function is undefined.
 These points are the same ones excluded from the domain of .
 As discussed in Subsection 1.5.4, the cosecant function has a period of .
 Given this, we choose to examine its behavior within one period, specifically from to , since this interval spans one complete period of the cosecant function.

-As approaches zero, sine decreases to zero, making cosecant approach positive infinity.
+As approaches zero, decreases to zero, making approach positive infinity.
 Increasing towards , increases to , and cosecant decreases to .
-As moves from to , sine approaches zero, causing to approach infinity.
+As increases from to , approaches zero, causing to approach infinity.

-Similarly, for nearing , becomes a small, negative number near zero, resulting in approaching negative infinity.
+Similarly, for but nearing , becomes a small, negative number near zero, resulting in approaching negative infinity.
 As increases to , decreases to , and increases to .
-Finally, from to , approaches a small negative number, causing cosecant to approach negative infinity.
+Finally, as increases from to , approaches zero from the negative side, causing cosecant to approach negative infinity.
 This behavior is shown in Figure 2.2.15.

 Since the graph in Figure 2.2.17 represents one period, we can complete the graph of by extending the pattern in both directions to obtain Figure 2.2.18.